-• Category page linkThrough this option, you can easily select the article categories, product categories, or independent single pages created on the website as navigation targets, and direct users to specific content lists or detail pages.
+- Category page linkThrough this option, you can easily select the article categories, product categories, or independent single pages created on the website as navigation targets, directing users to specific content lists or detail pages.

-After completing the navigation configuration of the AnQi CMS backend, the next step is to render these carefully set menus onto the frontend pages of the website.
-Typically, this task is performed in the public part of your website template, such asheader.htmlorbase.htmlThese files contain.
-Anq CMS provides a special purpose for this.navListTags, used to retrieve and output the navigation data you have configured.
+After completing the navigation configuration of the Anqi CMS backend, the next step is to render these carefully set menus to the front end of the website.
+Typically, this task is performed in the public part of your website template, such asheader.htmlorbase.htmlThese files.
+Anqi CMS provides a specialnavListtag to retrieve and output the navigation data you have configured.

-The following is a basicnavListLabel usage example, it can display the navigation structure that includes primary and secondary menus:
+The following is a basicnavListLabel usage example, it can display a navigation structure containing first and second-level menus:

 {%- for item in navs %} {# 遍历一级菜单项 #}